valyriouc/DesignPatterns/README.md

 ## Prototype
 Prototype is a creational design pattern that lets you copy existing objects without making your code dependent on their classes. - refactoring.guru
+- .NET supports this pattern by design through an interface called I
 # Structural patterns
 ## Adapter
 Adapter is a structural design pattern that allows objects with incompatible interfaces to collaborate. - refactoring.guru